As we all know, the whole world is suffering from the pandemic of COVID-19 risk, devices used in medicine and healthcare are in urgent need to defend.

-Depending on their use, medical products may be exposed to bodily fluids, alcohols, acids and reagents, as well as biologicals like viruses and bacteria.
-Therefore any product in such an environment must be easily cleaned, and this necessity will in turn affect the product’s design.
+Depending on their use, medical products may be exposed to bodily fluids, alcohols, acids, and reagents, as well as biologicals like viruses and bacteria.
+Therefore any product in such an environment must be easily cleaned, and this necessity will, in turn, affect the product’s design.

-It’s common for many products to be made via plastic injection molding process, and that means there will be housings and enclosures separated by minor gaps.
+It’s common for many products to be made via the plastic injection molding process, and that means there will be housings and enclosures separated by minor gaps.
 If these are unavoidable, then there are a few mitigating strategies to consider.
-Actual sealed gap should be as tight as possible, although these seams can be covered with overlapping features or false covers if necessary.
+Actually, the sealed gap should be as tight as possible, although these seams can be covered with overlapping features or false covers if necessary.
 Gaps that are exposed should be accessible to at least a fingertip for wipe down, again depending on the environment where the product will be exposed.

 Better still is to sidestep this issue in the initial design.
-Be wary of ribs, recesses, tight radiuses, pockets and other features that are hard to access.
+Be wary of ribs, recesses, tight radiuses, pockets, and other features that are hard to access.
 Sharp internal right angles should be eliminated or re-designed with larger and more gradual curvatures.
 Overall it’s best to favor unified designs that present a single unbroken flat or convex face that offers the minimum opportunity for dirt to collect.

-Those surfaces should also have a smooth texture and be non-porous so they can be swabbed, sprayed or wiped with cleaners.
+Those surfaces should also have a smooth texture and be non-porous so they can be swabbed, sprayed, or wiped with cleaners.
 If there are internal mechanisms these must be carefully sealed against contamination as well.

 2. Easy To Hold

-In a hospital or clinical environment you will rarely find any rough or abrasive textures.
+In a hospital or clinical environment, you will rarely find any rough or abrasive textures.
 Instead, if a product is meant to be held in the hand, it should neither be too smooth nor too sticky.
 Holdable shapes are meant to fit the contours of the human hand while providing good tactile feedback without needing a tight grip.
 Matte or softly sanded textures serve this function well but they also have a visual appeal.

 3. Easy To See

-All of these design choices help to support a visual environment without sharp highlights, strong contrasts, reflections or glare that can be both physically and emotionally taxing in potentially stressful situations.
+All of these design choices help to support a visual environment without sharp highlights, strong contrasts, reflections, or glare that can be both physically and emotionally taxing in potentially stressful situations.

 4. Simple To Use

 More medical products are being used in the home for diagnostics and convalescent care.
 To aid in their use by non-professionals, and to prevent possible mistakes, these should be as user-friendly and foolproof as possible.
 A good way to do this is to simplify the design so that its proper function is implied by its shape.
-And this shape should also be useable only in one correct way, while being impossible to apply in some other fashion.
+And this shape should also be useable only in one correct way while being impossible to apply in some other fashion.
 So simple, in fact, that even someone who has had no instruction would be able to pick it up and immediately know how to hold it and what it’s for.

 Another good idea is to make buttons large and single-function.
 If there are critical features, these must be easy to spot quickly so that they can be accessed in emergency situations without thinking.
 In this regard, the smart use of color can also be a big help.